vhakopian/tud18/README.md

 We modified the source code of the assignement 1 to adapt to the new instructions.

+## Assignement 3

+We finished building the data pipeline and analyzed the results.

 ## Built With

 * Python